northeastern-rc/rc-public-documentation/docs/source/_developers/primer.md

 ##  Writing Style
 :::{admonition} Dates and Time
-Use EST and specify this when date or time are used (e.g., `9 September at 9-5 pm EST`).
+Use EST and specify this when date or time are used (e.g., `September 9, 2023 at 9-5 a.m.
+ET`).
 :::
 The writing style in documentation is critical for ensuring consistency and understanding.
 Here are some best practices: